XuredGH/xured-copied-launch-pad-reloaded-not-clickbait/README.md

 - ✅ Exciting Gamemodes

 ## 🔧 Compatibility
-- ✔️ Supports 2024.10.29 and 2024.11.26 on PC and Android (soon).
+- ✔️ Supports 2024.10.29, 2024.11.26, and 2025.3.25 (16.0.0) on PC (Android support coming soon:tm:).
-- ❗️ Launchpad is **not** a host-only mod.
+- ❗️ Launchpad is **NOT** a host-only mod.
 Every player needs to install it to enjoy.
-- 🔒 Launchpad does **not** work on normal Among Us servers.
+- 🔒 Launchpad does **NOT** work on normal Among Us servers.
 We host our own private game servers instead.

 ## 📥 Installation